alex-s168/AdvancedWindowsConsole/README.md

 - app config file -> you can add custom commands

 # How to install:
-Setp 1:      Get the latest release from the release tab (you can also just download the source) Step 2:      Unzip it and move it anywhere you want (Path shouldn't have spaces in it) Step 3:      Run the Setup.bat script to automatically download all needed Tools and setup everything Step 4:      You now can run the Console.bat script (There is also an .lnk file on the desktop)
+Setp 1:      Get the latest release from the release tab (you can also just download the source)<br>
+Step 2:      Unzip it and move it anywhere you want (Path shouldn't have spaces in it)<br>
+Step 3:      Run the Setup.bat script to automatically download all needed Tools and setup everything<br>
+Step 4:      You now can run the Console.bat script (There is also an .lnk file on the desktop)

 # How to update: